 Meditate on the Word of God . . .

 By practicing biblical meditation, one intentionally and purposefully focuses attention on the Word of God.
-Meditating on the Word of God — that is Spiritfulness.
-The goal is spiritual transformation by intentional immersion in the Word of God.
+The goal is spiritual transformation by meditation on the Word of God.

 “The purpose of meditation is to penetrate the Scriptures and to let them penetrate us.
 Meditation attunes the inward self to the Holy Spirit so that our hearts harmonize and resonate with His voice.”
 (Boa, 2001, 177)